ngkeeper/SmartRotation/README.md

 # SmartRotation
-A wow add-on for maximizing dps.
+A wow add-on to display optimal damage rotation.

 SmartRotation is a minimalist dps rotation addon. \
 Provides optimized damage rotation using minimal display icons. \